rocket-pool/RPIPs/RPIPs/RPIP-dp-max-increase.md

 ## Rationale

-The change is purely a capacity adjustment to build deposit pool ETH in anticipation of megapools in Saturn 1.
+The change is purely a capacity adjustment to deposit pool ETH in anticipation of megapools in Saturn 1.

 Although rETH yield will take a temporary hit with potentially increased deposit pool ETH, the increased capital efficiency of megapools and number of Node Operators waiting to migrate should quickly use up stored ETH.